Jalalx/HttpClientCodeGenerator/README.md

 ```

 ### Recommended way:
 We strongly suggest to use `IHttpClientFactory` to resolve `HttpClient` instances.
+You can read more about it here: [Use IHttpClientFactory to implement resilient HTTP requests](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests)

 ### Known Issues
 * You will currently need to restart Visual Studio 2019 to see IntelliSense and get rid of errors with the early tooling experience.